-In some cases, the server creates internal temporary tables
+In some cases, the server creates internal temporary tables while processing statements.
+Users have no direct control over when this occurs.

-while processing queries.
-Such a table can be held in memory and
+An internal temporary table can be held in memory and

 processed by the

 If an internal temporary table is created as an in-memory

 table but becomes too large, MySQL automatically converts it

 to an on-disk table.
 The maximum size for in-memory temporary

 MEMORY tables explicitly